NUS team develops cheap, portable test kit for quick screening of diseases

 SINGAPORE: A team of researchers from the National University of Singapore (NUS) has developed a new test kit that is able to screen for multiple diseases in less than an hour, and for under S$1.

-The portable test kit – about the size of a credit card – is designed to detect a wide range of diseases.
+The portable test kit – about 4cm in length and 3cm wide – is designed to detect a wide range of diseases.
 They range from Zika and Ebola to hepatitis, dengue and malaria, said NUS in a media release on Tuesday (Sep 18).

 It can also detect various types of cancers and genetic diseases.